 - Also in 2012, after years of study and discussion, OPERS implemented changes that strengthened the health care fund and allowed the continuation of meaningful coverage for our retirees.
 With these changes, the health care fund is preserved for the foreseeable future.

-- Pension: 85 percent funded to meet future liabilities.
-Meets the 30-year timeframe required for paying off pension liabilities as specified in Ohio law.
+- Pension: 80 percent funded to meet future liabilities with an amortization period of 19 years.
+OPERS remains in compliance with the 30-year timeframe required for paying off pension liabilities as specified in Ohio law.